godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_set_state** **(** :ref:`RID<class_RID>` body, :ref:`BodyState<enum_PhysicsServer2D_BodyState>` state, :ref:`Variant<class_Variant>` value **)**

-Sets a body state using one of the :ref:`BodyState<enum_PhysicsServer2D_BodyState>` constants.
+Sets the value of a body's state.
+See :ref:`BodyState<enum_PhysicsServer2D_BodyState>` for the list of available states.

-Note that the method doesn't take effect immediately.
+\ **Note:** The state change doesn't take effect immediately.
 The state will change on the next physics frame.

 .. rst-class:: classref-item-separator